Quality of Life Survey

 How good is quality of life for trans & gender nonconforming adults in England?

-Gendered Intelligence and the Institute of Management Studies at Goldsmiths University of London ran an online survey of the quality of life of transgender and gender nonconforming adults in England.
+Gendered Intelligence and the Institute of Management Studies at Goldsmiths University of London are running an annual online survey of the quality of life of transgender and gender nonconforming adults in England.

-The survey ran from August to October 2016.
+The first survey ran from August to October 2016.
 Over 900 people took the survey.

 Dr Jo Lloyd from the Institute of Management Studies at Goldsmiths, University of London is leading the study.

 What is quality of life?
 The term ‘quality of life’ is one of those everyday terms that most people would feel able to comment on.
 However, quality of life is also a concept that we can examine through research, with the goal of better understanding people’s living standards, wellbeing, success and happiness.
 The World Health Organization (WHO) offer the following formal definition of quality of life: “individuals’ perceptions of their position in life in the context of culture and value systems in which they live and in relation to their goals, expectations, standards and concerns.”
 (WHO, 1996).
 More simply put, quality of life involves our feelings about the positive and negative aspects of our lives, whilst taking into consideration what we may want to achieve, as well as broader expectations of living standards within the society in which we live.